isaac-ahlgren/riscv-processor/README.md

 # riscv-processor
-Side project for writing a RISCV processor in verilog.
+RISCV processor in verilog.

+Made for educational purposes.

+Test programs are in risc\_test\_program.